paolobarcelona/legalone/README.md

 ## Getting Started

-Execute setup.sh to setup the docker environment and run migrations.
+* Execute ./setup.sh and you will be prompted whether to start the worker after the installation or no.
+* To start the worker individually run ./start_worker.sh
+* To modify to which image to start the worker on, simply replace `legalone-php-1` with the desired image name in ./start_worker.sh

 ## Docs

 ### Available Commands
 * To import the current contents of the log file located in `/public/logs/logs.log`, simply run the command: `docker-compose exec -t php bin/console log:import-data`
-* This command will also execute the command to consume the messages produced from running the data importer.

 ### Available Endpoints